Chris McCormack (triathlete): Olympic qualifying

 McCormack focused his 2011 season on qualifying for Australia's 2012 Olympic team in triathlon.
 He stated, "it's the one thing in my career I regret, not making an Olympics."
 In his eight ITU points races, in pursuit of fulfilling his Olympic goal, McCormack's finishes placed him in the range of 26th to 34th place along with 3 DNFs (did not finish).
 Despite this, McCormack was still thought to be a potential selection to the Olympic team when taking into account the performance of other fellow Australian triathletes.
 Ultimately Triathlon Australia and the Australian Olympic Committee did not select him for the three-man Olympic team.
 McCormack expressed his frustrations about the vague and ambiguous selection process for the Olympic team by Triathlon Australia, but stated that the team that was selected was worthy.

 The Australian federation suggested an attempt at the 2012 ITU Long Distance Triathlon World Championships.
 It was a title only one other Australian male had ever won: Greg Welch, almost 20 years prior.
 The event was held in Vitoria-Gasteiz, Spain in July, involving a 4 km swim, 120 km bike ride and a 30 km run.
 While he struggled a little with the length of the bike ride, McCormack's run was one of the most powerful delivered over the distance, clocking 1 hour and 40 minutes to win his fourth world title and become the sport's oldest world champion.

-Post-racing business endeavors
+Post-racing business endeavours

 After 20 years, McCormack retired from professional triathlon to focus on his growing business interests in the sports consulting, media and high performance development space.
+In September 2016, McCormack visited Almaty, Kazakhstan, at the invitation of Muratkhan Tokmadi, then president of the Kazakhstan Triathlon Federation.
+During the visit, McCormack took part in an expert assessment of the national team's potential and advised on athlete preparation, training methods and the broader development of triathlon in Kazakhstan ahead of the 2020 Summer Olympics.
 His transition into the business world started with spearheading the Thanyapura Sports and Wellness Resort development in Phuket, Thailand which left lasting positive political and social effects on the city.